 Research and Publications:

 Sheila Miyoshi Jager is a Professor of East Asian Studies at Oberlin College.
 She was also a visiting Research Professor at the Strategic Studies Institute of the U.S. Army War College in 2006-8.
 Her first book, Narratives of Nation Building in Korea: A Genealogy of Patriotism (M.E.
-Sharpe, 2003) focused on how particular gendered tropes have had a persistent and pervasive life in the fashioning of Korean modernity.
-My second book, an edited volume (with Rana Mitter, Oxford University) entitled Ruptured Histories: War, Memory and the Post-Cold War in Asia (Harvard University Press, 2007) explores how the major East Asian states have undergone a profound reassessment of their experiences from World War II to Vietnam following the collapse of the Soviet Union and the end of the Cold War in the early 1990s.
-My third book, Brothers At War: The Unending Conflict in Korea (W.W.
-Norton/Profile Books, 2013)is a military, political and cultural history of the war, seen as spanning from 1945 to the present, and its global impact told from the American, North and South Korean, Soviet/Russian, and Chinese perspectives.
+Sharpe, 2003), focused on Korean nationalism and how particular gendered tropes have had a persistent and pervasive life in the fashioning of Korean modernity.
+Her second book, an edited volume (with Rana Mitter) entitled Ruptured Histories: War, Memory and the Post-Cold War in Asia (Harvard University Press, 2007), explored how the major East Asian states underwent a profound reassessment of their experiences from World War II to Vietnam following the collapse of the Soviet Union and the end of the Cold War in the early 1990s.
+Her third book, Brothers At War: The Unending Conflict in Korea (W.W.
+Norton/Profile Books, 2013), was a military, political and cultural history of the war, seen as spanning from 1945 to the present, and its global impact told from the American, North and South Korean, Soviet/Russian, and Chinese perspectives.
 It was selected for the 2013 National Book Festival and as one of Foreign Affairs 2013 best book on Asia-Pacific.
-She is currently working on a new book about the Great Power struggle over the Korean peninsula at the end of the 19th and early 20thcentury entitled: The ‘Other’ Great Game: The Opening of Korea and The Birth of Modern East Asia (Under contract to Harvard University Press).
+She is currently working on a new book about the Great Power struggle over the Korean peninsula at the end of the 19th and early 20th century entitled The Other Great Game: The Opening of Korea and The Birth of Modern East Asia (Under contract to Harvard University Press).

 My teaching and research interests are closely tied.
 My courses include: Korea: Past, Present and Future, The Politics of Memory, The Korean War, The Opening of Korea, 1876-1905 and the Japanese Seizure of Korea, 1895-1910.